Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-These clues are excellent at misdirecting towards 'Novel.'
-They use specific terms like 'intricate plots,' 'complex characters,' 'fantastical or futuristic settings,' 'libraries,' and 'words and sentences arranged for reading,' which convincingly point to an incorrect choice and are entirely unrelated to the correct answer.
+The fake clues are effective.
+'High seas, pirates, treasure' strongly points to a narrative that is not a Historical Event, Space Mission, or Invention.
+'Mystical realm, magic, mythical creatures' is clearly fantasy and points away from all factual choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices